-The UF Center for Arts in Medicine, in collaboration with the UF Interdisciplinary Ebola Response Team, is currently developing a Framework for Using the Arts for Health Messaging.
-The evidence-based framework is a practical tool designed to guide public health professionals in using the arts for efficient and effective health messaging.
-The framework comprises a theoretical basis for using the arts for health messaging, systematic review findings and references, and tools for program planning, engaging artists, and undertaking and assessing arts-based messaging campaigns.
+The UF Center for Arts in Medicine, in collaboration with the UF Interdisciplinary Ebola Response Team, is currently developing a Framework for Using the Arts for Health Communication.
+The evidence-based framework is a practical tool designed to guide public health professionals in using the arts for efficient and effective health communication.
+The framework comprises a theoretical basis for using the arts for health communication, systematic review findings and references, and tools for program planning, engaging artists, and undertaking and assessing arts-based messaging campaigns.

 The framework is based on a set of key findings from studies undertaken by the Center for Arts in Medicine and focused on use of the arts in public health.
 The findings are derived from a systematic review of literature investigating use of the arts in public health in low-resource and low-literacy regions and studies undertaken, in partnership with Makerere University, in Uganda in 2014.
 These studies include in-depth interviews with public health leaders and artists working in public health.
 Our findings align with those of a major systematic review published recently by the U.S. Department of Health and Human Services, which defines four key components of effective health messaging programs: 1) tailoring the message; 2) targeting messages to audience segments; 3) using narratives; and 4) framing messages.